lynxoskar/ai_2025/Main.md

 ### Prompt engineering

-When you write a prompt, you are essentially trying to set up the LLM to predict the desired sequence of tokens that constitutes your answer or output.
 Effective prompt engineering involves understanding how the model works and then tinkering with various aspects of the prompt, such as word choice, style, tone, structure, and the context provided, to achieve the desired outcome

 --